mguinada/vlc-client/README.md

 ```

 ##### Create a self managed client/server system.
-Most of the time we want a local client/server VLC media player system
+If you need a local client/server VLC media player system

 ```ruby